sayful1/shapla-vue-components/shapla-columns/README.md

 ### Props for `column`
-If you want to change the size of a single column, you can use one of the following props
+If you want to change the size of a single column, you can use one of the following props Each props can take value from 1 to 12 as it 12 columns grid system.

 | Property      | Type     | Required  | Default  | Description                                         |
 |---------------|----------|-----------|----------|-----------------------------------------------------|